PoisotLab/MS_network_els/els_networks.md

-productivity dates back to Darwin [@darw59osm], the emergence of experimental ecology and the shift from observation in natural systems to the quantification of ecology has made possible to develop a quite general theory for what is now called the BEF relationship.
-In a trophic group (i.e. a group of species that all belong to the same trophic level, e.g. producers or herbivores), the loss of diversity resuts in a loss of efficiency to capture the shared resource compartment [@lore10lbe] (e.g. nutrients for producers, or producers for herbivores).
+productivity dates back to Darwin [@darw59osm], the emergence of experimental ecology and the shift from observation in natural systems to the quantification of ecology has made possible to develop a quite general theory for what is now called the biodiversity-ecosystem functioning (BEF) relationship.
+In a trophic group (*i.e.* a group of species that all belong to the same trophic level, *e.g.* producers or herbivores), the loss of diversity results in a loss of efficiency to capture the shared resource compartment [@lore10lbe] (*e.g.* nutrients for producers, or producers for herbivores).
 This leading to a decrease in productivity or other index of functioning.
 Yet, when the trophic group under focus is coupled to other(s), the action of diversity on functioning is more variable [@duff07frb].
-Top-down and bottom-up controls are exemple of mechanisms that modifies the action of the diversity at one level on other(s).
+Top-down and bottom-up controls are example of mechanisms that modifies the action of the diversity at one level on other(s).
 This makes the BEF relationship unpredictable in real-world communities, composed of several trophic groups that are virtually never differentiable -- as intraguild predation and omnivory blurr